battle-tactics-strategies

 Initial Exchange

-The battle began with a volley of arrows and bolts from Henry's crossbowmen and archers, which inflicted casualties on Robert's frontline infantry.
+The battle began with a volley of arrows and bolts from Henry's crossbowmen and archers, which inflicted casualties on Robert's frontline infantry and disrupted their formation.
 Robert's knights, eager to close, charged forward against the center.
-Henry's dismounted knights held firm behind their shield wall, absorbing the impact with interlocking shields and short thrusts with spears and swords.
-The fighting in the center was intense, but Henry's formation did not break.
+Henry's dismounted knights held firm behind their interlocking kite shields, absorbing the impact with short thrusts from spears and swords.
+The fighting in the center was intense, but Henry's formation did not break—his men fought in tight ranks, using their shields to create a wall that channeled the enemy attack.
+Meanwhile, Henry's archers continued to shoot into the flanks of Robert's advancing troops, causing further disorder.

 Seeing the pressure on his center, Henry ordered a small unit of infantry to simulate a rout.
-They withdrew in apparent panic, shouting and discarding their shields.
+They withdrew in apparent panic, casting aside shields and running toward the rear.
 Robert's knights, sensing victory, pursued them breakneck—only to find themselves separated from their own infantry and caught in a killing ground between Henry's reserve cavalry and the still-standing shield wall.
-The Flemish mercenaries, waiting in concealment, swept out to cut off the retreating knights.
+The Flemish mercenaries, waiting in concealment behind a low ridge, swept out to cut off the retreating knights.
 The feigned retreat essentially destroyed Robert's best cavalry in a single blow.
+Orderic Vitalis emphasizes that this trick "turned the fortune of the day."
+The survivors of the pursuit were either killed or captured, leaving Robert's army without its shock troops.

 The Decisive Cavalry Charge

 With Robert's center committed to the pursuit and his flanks weakened, Henry led his reserve cavalry in a massed charge against the exposed flank of Robert's remaining infantry.
-The mailed knights burst through the enemy line, killing William of Mortain and routing the surviving troops.
-Robert, seeing the disaster, attempted to rally his men but was captured along with many of his chief supporters.
-The battle lasted perhaps an hour from start to finish, a testament to the effectiveness of Norman planning.
+The mailed knights burst through the enemy line, their lances and swords cutting down men and horses.
+William of Mortain, one of Robert's most powerful supporters, was killed in the charge.
+The sight of their duke's standard wavering caused panic among the remaining Norman barons, and many fled the field.
+Robert attempted to rally his men but was captured along with many of his chief supporters, including the Earl of Chester and several prominent lords.
+The battle lasted perhaps an hour from start to finish, a testament to the effectiveness of Norman planning and execution.

 Aftermath and Long-Term Strategic Impact